 And following the descendants of this man to a point in history where they inhabit a small strip of land called Israel, all that story is in this book.
 This book also tells of their development from a tribal group to a nation with kings and armies.

 It describes their politics and especially their religion.
 And then the final third of this book concentrates on events that took place in the first century and focuses on one particular person, Jesus of Nazareth and His followers who were called Christians.
 It describes the life, the death and the reported resurrection of Jesus, and the story of the disciples who followed Him and their lives as it was during that time.

 It is a book that is divided into two parts, the Old and the New Testament and contains 66 individual books.
 It was composed by over 40 authors, written over a period of 1500 years.
-It was organized and circulated in its present form only by the fourth century AD, it's been the same ever since.
-It was originally written in the Hebrew language, Hebrew and Greek, and some Aramaic.
+The 27 books of the New Testament have been recognized as inspired and circulated in the early church in an informal way as early as the 1st century AD with all 66 books accepted as one unit by the 4th century AD and remaining the same to this day.
+The Bible was originally written in the Hebrew, Greek and Aramaic languages.

 It was first translated from these languages into Latin and then later on into other languages, including English.
 It was the first book ever printed on the printing press 1456.
 And it is the most translated, most widely distributed, most read book in all of history.

 Now all of these facts are interesting and true, but when you are reading this book, what exactly are you reading?
 Are you reading a collection of stories and histories written by ancient holy men and religious zealots as many claim today?
 Or are you reading a book actually conceived and written by God himself, one or the other?
 It's important to answer this question because if the Bible is the work of human thinking, even well-meaning intelligent pious human thinking, it is in the end only literature, a very old book, a religious book, like other religious books but not something that has any authority, perhaps influence, big difference between influence and authority in our lives.